woodsy900/DIY_PIXELSTICK_Arduino_Nano/README.md

 I will continue to add more materials as I go such as the rigid materials to hold all the bits together but for now its a test bench item.

+**INFORMATION**
+SD Card has to be able to be formatted in FAT.
+I just changed SD card to a 2GB one and it now loads in a loop from ADFRUIT Logo to Scanning files
+**END INFORMATION**